 Provide Employee Equity Ownership and Incentive Compensation Aligned with Our Stakeholders' Interest.
 We want our employees to think and act like business owners.
 To achieve this, we reward and encourage them through equity ownership in Range.
 All full-time employees are eligible to receive equity grants.
-As of December 31, 2020, our employees and directors owned equity securities in our benefit plans (vested and unvested) that had an aggregate market value of approximately \$104.5 million.
-We seek to align our incentive compensation with stakeholders' interest and key business objectives and our Board routinely engages with stockholders to inform the annual incentive compensation framework.
+As of December 31, 2021, our employees and directors owned equity securities in our benefit plans (vested and unvested) that had an aggregate market value of approximately \$263.0 million.
+We seek to align our incentive compensation with stakeholders' interests and key business objectives and members of our board of directors annually engage with stockholders to discuss our incentive compensation framework.

-Significant Accomplishments in 2020
+Significant Accomplishments in 2021